Show All Teachers

 Teaches in-person at The Magic Flute

 “Nicco Rocks!
 My two boys, 9 and 11, both love having Nicco as their guitar teacher…he really knows how to motivate the kids to play music.
 Sometimes I am completely surprised with the songs they work on together.
 Nicco seems to be able to adapt any kind of music to guitar, from popular radio songs, to more eclectic new age pieces, or even video game theme songs.
 Anything my kids throw at him as a request to learn, he will figure out how to teach it to them.
-If you really want your children (or yourself!) to get into music, I would recommend Nicco.”
+If you really want your children (or yourself!) to get into music, I would recommend Nicco.” —Lori, (Wolfgang 9 and Atlas 11 years old)

 My musical journey began at age 7 when I told my parents I wanted to learn to play the piano.
 Three years later I realized that guitar was really my instrument so I switched gears and began my lessons with the great Paul Geller (another Magic Flute Music Lessons teacher), who understood my passion and helped me cultivate it such that I was fortunate enough to be accepted into the Rock Band and Choir programs at Marin School of the Arts (MSA) at Novato High School.
 At MSA I was surrounded by other students and teachers who shared my love for music and I dove deeply into music theory, composition and production.
 Through the Jazz Choir and Concert Choir programs I was able to study voice, another one of my favorite instruments!